jasencarroll/create-bun-stack/templates/default/README.md

 - Click "Generate Domain" if not already created
 - Your app will be available at the generated URL

-**Note:** The Dockerfile will automatically generate a JWT_SECRET if you forget to set one, but it's recommended to set your own for security.

 ### Docker